New DA Begins The Purge in San Francisco - California Political Review

-How soon will the U.S. State Department or the U.S. Department of Justice issue a Travel Warning to those thinking of going to San Fran.
-Car break-ins are the norm—with almost no arrest and NO investigations.
-The city has become a haven for disease due to human and dog poop everywhere.
+How soon will the U.S. State Department or the U.S. Department of Justice issue a Travel Warning to those thinking of going to San Fran.?
+Car break-ins are the norm?with almost no arrest and NO investigations.?
+The city has become a haven for disease due to human and dog poop everywhere.?
 With the new DA drug sales on the streets, prostitution has been LEGALIZED since he will not prosecute those crimes.

-Now the DA has fired seven prosecutors for the crime of wanting to send criminals to jail.
-Instead he hired two Public Defenders, to get criminals out of jail.
-This is a dangerous town.
-Oh, if you are assaulted, no arrests.
-If I was an insurance company and you got beat up or killed in San Fran, had your property stolen, I would not pay—it is a risk you took on, knowing this place is as safe as Mexico City.
+Now the DA has fired seven prosecutors for the crime of wanting to send criminals to jail.?
+Instead he hired two Public Defenders, to get criminals out of jail.?
+This is a dangerous town.?
+Oh, if you are assaulted, no arrests.?
+If I was an insurance company and you got beat up or killed in San Fran, had your property stolen, I would not pay?it is a risk you took on, knowing this place is as safe as Mexico City.

 In a city plagued with homelessness and the highest property crime rate in the state, Boudin has pledged not to enforce the law against what he calls “quality of life” crimes.
 He has stated he will not prosecute anyone for offering or soliciting sex, public urination, or blocking a sidewalk.
 Worse still, Boudin has also announced that he will not seek enhanced penalties for gang motivated crimes.

-And he has decided NOT to go after gangs.
-This is a corrupt, dangerous city.
+And he has decided NOT to go after gangs.?
+This is a corrupt, dangerous city.?
 No wonder Oracle moved its convention to Vegas.

 |New DA Begins The Purge in San Francisco